guanshi1688/longview-archive/docs/essays/notes/english/_common-ground.md

 This note is not saying that culture is irrelevant.

-Culture matters, but culture is not enough unless we also ask what survival system produced and sustained it.
+Culture matters deeply, but culture is not enough unless we also ask what survival system produced and sustained it.

+This note is not saying that institutions do not matter.

+Institutions matter, but institutions are not copied successfully unless the society can carry the productive and social relations that make them work.

 This note is not saying that development is impossible.